-One of the most iconic moments of any wedding are the speeches.
-But despite them being a welcome and ideal opportunity for the more confident of person and speaker, they can also be a source of stress, anxiety and worry for those not so comfortable in front of a crowd.
-Naturally, the groom can fall either side.
+One of the most iconic moments of any wedding is the speeches.
+But despite them being a welcome and ideal opportunity for the more confident person and speaker, they can also be a source of stress, anxiety, and worry for those not so comfortable in front of a crowd.
+Naturally, the groom can fall on either side.
 But should he feel obliged to stand up and say a few words; is this something he will need to do?
 I spent some time researching to find out.

 - 1 Is It Traditional For The Groom To Make A Speech?